Special Education Needs

 e) What additional support for learning is available for children with SEN?

 There are currently approximately180 children on roll.
-We have 8 teaching assistants employed in school which includes two HLTA’s and one 1:1 LSA.
-We also employ an Intervention Manager and an Intervention Teacher to maximise learning potential for all our children.
+We have 8 teaching assistants employed in school which includes one HLTA’s, one 1:1 LSA and an apprentice TA.
+We also employ and an Intervention Teacher to maximise learning potential for all our children.

 Most TA’s are trained to deliver a number of intervention programmes throughout the school.
 Most TAs are deployed in classes to support children on a 1:1 or small group basis or to cover the class in order that the class teacher can provide 1:1 or small group support.
-In Y6, a HLTA and Intervention manager provide additional support in the delivery of the literacy and numeracy curriculum.
+In Year 6, a HLTA and Intervention teacher provide additional support in the delivery of the literacy and numeracy curriculum.